jonzamora/personal_site/courselist.md

 ### Computer Science 💻

-- Assembly Language & Machine Architecture
+- Assembly Language & Machine Architecture [Grade: A]

-- Intermediate Java Programming & Data Structures
+- Intermediate Java Programming & Data Structures [Grade: A]

-- Intermediate C++ Programming
+- Intermediate C++ Programming [Grade: A+]

-- Discrete Structures
+- Discrete Structures [Grade: A]

-- Introduction to Java Programming
+- Introduction to Java Programming [Grade: A]

-- Introduction to C++ Programming
+- Introduction to C++ Programming [Grade: A+]

-- Introduction to Structured Query Language
+- Introduction to Structured Query Language [Grade: A]

 ---

 ### Mathematics 📐

-- Linear Algebra
+- Linear Algebra [Grade: A]

-- Multivariable Calculus
+- Multivariable Calculus [Grade: A]

-- Analytic Geometry & Calculus 2
+- Analytic Geometry & Calculus 2 [Grade: A]

-- Analytic Geometry & Calculus 1
+- Analytic Geometry & Calculus 1 [Grade: A]

-- Elementary Statistics
+- Elementary Statistics [Grade: A]

 ---

 ### Physics ⚛

-- Light, Optics, and Modern Physics
+- Light, Optics, and Modern Physics [Grade: A+]

-- Electricity, Magnetism, and Heat
+- Electricity, Magnetism, and Heat [Grade: A]

-- Mechanics of Solids
+- Mechanics of Solids [Grade: A]

 ---

 ### Other 📝

-- Principles of Microeconomics
+- Principles of Microeconomics [Grade: A]

-- Introduction to Physical Anthropology
+- Introduction to Physical Anthropology [Grade: A+]

-- Introduction to the Theatre
+- Introduction to the Theatre [Grade: A+]

-- Advanced Composition: Critical Reasoning/Writing
+- Advanced Composition: Critical Reasoning/Writing [Grade: A-]

-- College Composition and Reading
+- College Composition and Reading [Grade: A]